 The Brda is as good-looking as it is practical!
-Since it joins with the Vistula (Polish: Wysła), the country's longest river that flows from the very south all the way to the Baltic, getting trade-goods to Bydgoszcz was never a big issue.
+Since it joins with the Vistula (Polish: Wisła), the country's longest river that flows from the very south all the way to the Baltic, getting trade-goods to Bydgoszcz was never a big issue.
 It wasn't until the late 18th-century when the Bydgoszcz Canal was constructed and things really started to get serious.
-All of a sudden, this canal had connected the Brda to the Noteć River (German: Netze) just over 20km to the west and this meant that river-bound transport from Bydgoszcz and further along the Vistula could travel as far west as Berlin and Rotterdam!
+Connecting the Brda to the Noteć River (German: Netze) just over 20km to the west, the canal meant that river-bound transport from Bydgoszcz could travel as far west as Berlin and Rotterdam!
 Thus, the economic boom of the early 19th century saw a huge increase in grain and timber exports.
 In fact, grain from Bydgoszcz was even getting exported as far as Brazil!
-Mill Island became the granary district around this time, allowing for grain to be easily transferred from storage to the transport ferries on the river.
+Mill Island became Bydgoszcz's granary district around this time, allowing for grain to be easily transferred from storage to the transport ferries on the river.
 The 'grain channel' that separates the island from the mainland has since being nicknamed 'Little Venice', as the scenery reminds many of another, better-known canal city in Northern Italy!

 Function and Form are key words for the beloved Brda, and you can certainly appreciate the latter.
 Bydgoszcz is often referred to as the 'Green City' of Poland and the banks or the Brda are no exception.
 As you can see in the picture above, trees compliment the riverside and provide lengths of recreational space for locals and visitors to unwind.
 Whether you're on land or in the water, there are many ways to appreciate these views and take in a bit of the energy that makes Bydgoszcz so special!

 Drink on the RiverbankAs would be expected, a river-centric city is bound to offer some sort of waterside drinking establishments.